 Argonne and Rice University collaborated to develop ADIFOR.

 - Suitable for use with application codes from various domains of science and engineering

 - Runs on Sun (SunOS-5.x, SunOS-4.x), SGI (IRIX), HP (Hpux), IBM (AIX) and Intel x86 (Windows 95/NT and Linux86) platforms

 ADIFOR is not in the public domain.
-Users wishing to use ADIFOR for educational and non-profit research or for the purpose of commercial evaluation can obtain ADIFOR at no cost by doing the following:
+Users wishing to use ADIFOR for educational and non-profit research or for the purpose of commercial evaluation can obtain ADIFOR at no cost by visiting the ADIFOR 2.0 webpage.

 - Fill out and electronically submit a copy of the ADIFOR Request Form.

 - Print a copy of the ADIFOR Public License.